minprog/app-studio/50 Project/40 Week 3 - Model classes/10 Model Classes.md

 - `ended`: this method returns a boolean indicating if the game has ended.

 - `winner`: this method returns a boolean indicating which player has won the game.
-This method can obviously only make sense if `hasEnded` returns `true`.
+This method can obviously only make sense if `ended` returns `true`.

 ## Testing the classes